Enhancing AI in Manufacturing: A COO's Guide to Success (2026) for the Canadian Market

 Dec 15, 2025

-In a modern factory setting, three engineers wearing safety helmets and vests discuss data displayed on a tablet and monitor, with a robotic arm operating in the background, highlighting the integration of AI in manufacturing processes.
+In a contemporary factory, three engineers in safety helmets and vests are conversing about data shown on a tablet and monitor, while a robotic arm operates in the background, showcasing the use of AI in manufacturing.
+This reflects the dynamic integration of advanced technology in Canadian industrial processes.

-In a modern factory setting, three engineers wearing safety helmets and vests discuss data displayed on a tablet and monitor, with a robotic arm operating in the background, highlighting the integration of AI in manufacturing processes.
+In a contemporary factory, three engineers in safety helmets and vests are conversing about data shown on a tablet and monitor, while a robotic arm operates in the background, showcasing the use of AI in manufacturing.
+This reflects the dynamic integration of advanced technology in Canadian industrial processes.

 The COO thesis: value comes from the enablers, not the demo

-The COO100 Survey is unequivocal: manufacturing leaders are funding AI at scale, yet many are underinvesting in the foundations required for durable impact—precisely why pilots stall and savings evaporate after year one.
-Treat AI like a production process: capability, control, cadence.
+The COO100 Survey is clear: manufacturing leaders are heavily investing in AI, yet many are underinvesting in the foundations needed for lasting impact—this is why pilots stall and savings disappear after the first year.
+Treat AI as a production process: capability, control, cadence.

 What changes in 2026

-Two realities converge.
-First, boards expect plant-level productivity and quality gains to show up in the P&L, not just in slideware.
-Second, the firms that do report returns look different in their operating model and enablers—data pipelines tied to the line, hardened MLOps, frontline adoption rituals, and governance that funds by value stream, not tool.
+Two realities come together.
+First, boards expect plant-level productivity and quality improvements to be reflected in the financial statements, not just in presentations.
+Second, companies that report returns look different in their operating model and enablers—data pipelines connected to the production line, robust MLOps, rituals for adopting technology at the frontline, and governance that funds by value stream, not tool.

-To scale AI in manufacturing, COOs must over-index on enablers: data/OT connectivity, MLOps, cross-functional operating models, and frontline adoption.
-The McKinsey COO100 survey finds high AI budgets but underinvestment in these foundations—explaining why pilots rarely become plant-wide performance.
+To scale AI in manufacturing, COOs must focus heavily on enablers: data/OT connectivity, MLOps, cross-functional operating models, and frontline adoption.
+The McKinsey COO100 survey shows high AI budgets but underinvestment in these foundations—explaining why pilots seldom lead to plant-wide performance.
 Make the enablers the programme.

 From pilots to performance: five COO choices